georgedivery/standard-homepage/README.md

 3. Deploy theme to WordPress

 **Note:** The `dist/` folder should be included in version control for production deployments, or built on the server/CI.

-## 📄 License

-GPLv2 or later

-## 👥 Support

-For issues or questions, contact the development team.